Probing Quantum Nonlinearities through Neutrino Oscillations

 \subsection{Future Experiments}

 We now reverse the argument.
-We plot $X$ versus $E$ for the range of $\alpha$ values determined in the previous section and for the allowed regions of $\lambda$ as indicated in Eqns.(\ref{lamb1}-\ref{lamb2}).
+We plot $X$ versus $E$ for the range of $\alpha$ values determined in the previous section.
 From these plots, we can estimate the values of $X$'s expected in future experiments where higher energies will be available \cite{future,fut1,fut2,fut3,fut4,fut5,fut6,fut7}.

-The plots are shown in Figures 3 to 5 for some cases and parameter values.
+The plots are shown in Figures 2 to 4 for some cases and parameter values.
 The general trend of $X(E)$ can be seen from equations (\ref{x1} -\ref{x4}).
 Of course since we evaluated the $X$'s perturbatively, the expressions and plots are valid only for small $X$, while for larger $X$ the indicated trend is only qualitative.